Glossary

 NITRATE LEACHING

-The loss of nitrate due to rainfall and/or irrigation moving it further down in the soil, past the root zone.
+The loss of nitrate as rainfall or irrigation moves it downward past the root zone.

 pH